 November is Academic Writing Month #AcWriMo at Methodspace!
-The theme of week four is: Share Your Work.
+This post was part of the 2017 #AcWriMo series.
+The theme of week four was: Share Your Work.

 The academic writing and publishing process used to look like this: .

 First, we completed the research and finalized the manuscript.
 Next, our work went through peer review (or if we were students, review by our faculty members or doctoral committee.)
 Finally, the work was published, and at that point we would present it at conferences and talk about it publicly.

 Now, the connected Internet means we have new opportunities to share our work in process and make needed improvements.

 We can take a more systems-thinking approach to the interrelated processes of conducting research, writing, sharing and exchanging ideas, getting informal feedback from other scholars and practitioners in the field, receiving formal feedback through peer review, publishing, and presenting our work.
 We can use these processes to improve the relevance of our work and the clarity of our writing.
 We can learn more about the real needs of people who might use our research, and along the way we might identify new questions that merit empirical inquiry.